Nothing says tropical fun like a boozy bevvy, and these Cuban cocktails are some of the best around.

 What’s in a Cuban breeze?
-I’m so delighted you asked!
+I’m so glad you asked!

-It’s a vodka drink with tropical notes and nutty undertones featuring amaretto, pineapple juice, lime, and mint.
+It’s a vodka drink with tropical notes and nutty undertones, thanks to the Amaretto.

 From the tropical taste to the easy steps, it’s a great cocktail to fix up for parties.
 So give it a try at your next Sunday brunch, barbecue, or pool party.